dev-academy-programme/orientation---Archived/installation/README.md

 2. Download and install the current stable release
 3. Unzip, and drag the app into your applications folder

 > Context: VS code is a text editor.
-Developers write code locally their computer via a text editor, before pushing it up onto the web via terminal and github.
+Developers write code locally their computer via a text editor, before pushing it up onto the web via terminal and GitHub.

 ---
 ---